jason-ash/jtash/src/posts/20190322-riddler-baseball.md

 1.611836
 ```

-**Ignoring the small possibility of ties and extra innings, we see that the expected number of runs per inning is roughly 1.61, which means the expected number of runs per nine-inning game is roughly 14.5.** According to <a href="https://www.sportingcharts.com/articles/mlb/what-is-the-average-number-of-runs-scored-in-an-mlb-game.aspx", target="_blank">sportingcharts.com</a> the actual \_total score_ of MLB games from 1990 to 2016 hovered between 8-10, which means each team scored between 4 and 5 runs.
+**Ignoring the small possibility of ties and extra innings, we see that the expected number of runs per inning is roughly 1.61, which means the expected number of runs per nine-inning game is roughly 14.5.** According to <a href="https://www.sportingcharts.com/articles/mlb/what-is-the-average-number-of-runs-scored-in-an-mlb-game.aspx",>sportingcharts.com</a> the actual \_total score\_ of MLB games from 1990 to 2016 hovered between 8-10, which means each team scored between 4 and 5 runs.
 Our dice game certainly gives the advantage to the sluggers!

 What's also interesting is that these results allow us to track not only the average number of runs scored per inning, but the full distribution: how many goose eggs (roughly 40% of the time) vs. quadruple-grand-slams (the highest inning recorded 22 runs).
 These results are best viewed as a histogram showing exactly how many simulated innings ended up with a given number of runs, which you can see below.